|

 | American

-Native Hawaiians, from the Chautauqua concert circuit, seem to be a
+Native Hawaiians, from the Chautauqua concert circuit, feature Jim &

-different group than Vierra's Royal Hawaiian Singers and Players seen
+completely different circuit group than Vierra's Royal Hawaiian Singers and Players seen

 with a Knutsen harp guitar (see Knutsen